LACNIC/barry/README.md

 # BTW: You can use colons or underscores as visual separators.
 # If you quote the number, you can also use whitespace.
 tbsCertificate.signature.parameters = "0b_0001:0010_0011,0100 0101 0110"
+# Note, quoted strings are allowed to span several lines.
+tbsCertificate.signature.parameters = "0x
+	00a1 00a2 00a3 00a4 00a5 00a6 00a7 00a8
+	80b1 80b2 80b3 80b4 80b5 80b6 80b7 80b8
+	A0c1 A0c2 A0c3 A0c4 A0c5 00c6 A0c7 A0c8
+	F0d1 F0d2 F0d3 F0d4 F0d5 F0d6 F0d7 F0
+"
 ```

-Notice, this is the human-readable value.
-It later gets DER-encoded, which might result in some mutations, such as truncated leading zeroes on `INTEGER`s.
+Also notice, this is the human-readable value.
+It later gets DER-encoded, which might result in some mutations, such as truncated leading zeroes on `INTEGER`s:

 ```
 # This INTEGER Becomes { 2, 1, 1 } when encoded.
 # (2 = INTEGER type, 1 = length, 1 = value, leading zeroes excluded)
-content.encapContentInfo.eContent.version = 0x00000001
+tbsCertificate.version = 0x00000001
 # This ANY actually encodes into { 0, 0, 0, 1 }.
 tbsCertificate.signature.parameters = 0x00000001
 ```